BaeBischops/BaeBischops/README.md

 ### Hi there 👋 I am Bekezulu A. Bischops
 I'm a developer and analyst based in Durban, South Africa.

+### 🔭 currently:
+* Working on Titanic - Machine Learning from Disaster.
+* Learning Software Engineering.
+* Text Prediction Generator in R
+* Python OOP package
 <!--
 **BaeBischops/BaeBischops** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+###🔭 currently
-- 🔭 I’m currently working on ...
+* I’m currently working on Titanic - Machine Learning from Disaster.
+* I’m currently learning Machine Learning, and Software Engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning, and Software Engineering
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...